Celebrating Earth Month at Divers Direct

 Costa not only created their UNTANGLED collection which turns used-up fishing nets into frames for sunglasses, they also created their OCEARCH line that’s dedicated to ocean conservation.
 When you buy a pair of Costa OCEARCH sunglasses, you’re helping fund shark research expeditions to aid in protecting our ocean’s ecosystem.
 Did you know that sharks play a huge role in our ecosystem?

 4Ocean is on a mission to remove trash from the oceans and waterways.
-To fund that mission, they create bracelets made from recycled materials and proceeds from the sale of each bracelet covers the cost of removing one pound of trash from the ocean.
-Raising awareness on the importance of protecting these areas and the magnificent creatures within them, it’s just another reminder that we can all do a little more.
+To fund that mission, they create bracelets and other products made from recycled materials, then the proceeds from the sale of each bracelet covers the cost of removing one pound of trash from the ocean.
+They raise awareness on the importance of protecting these areas and the magnificent creatures within them, offering the much needed reminder that we can all do a little more.

 What’s Divers Direct’s staff up to in the community and how can you help?

 Divers are the only true predator of the lionfish, so we have to get out there and dive.
-If lionfish are present on a reef, 90% of the fish will be eaten, leaving the possibility that the next generation may never taste snapper, shrimp or lobster.
+If lionfish are present on a reef, 90% of the fish they prey on could be eaten, leaving the possibility that our next generation may never taste snapper, shrimp or lobster.
 Each female lionfish produces approximately 30,000 eggs every 2-4 days in an gelatinous egg sac that is not edible and floats on the surface current of the water to invade our previously fish abundant oceans.
 Randy’s goal is to make the world aware of these issues so people will order lionfish in a restaurant, wear jewelry made of lionfish spines, or teach others about the dangers of invasive species.